clearlinux/clear-linux-documentation/source/guides/maintenance/cpu-performance.rst

 ======================

 Hardware enters a C-state when the CPU is idle and not executing instructions.
-C-states reduce power utilization by increasingly reducing clock frequency, voltages, and features in each state.
+C-states decrease power utilization by reducing clock frequency, voltages, and features in each state.
 Although C-states can typically be limited or disabled in a system's UEFI or BIOS configuration, these settings are overridden when the `intel_idle driver`_ is in use.